 Andrew Mcalindon, an actor and tour guide for Highlander Tours, told The Times that CCTV should be installed near the stones to protect them from damage.

 Members of the Inverness Outlanders group on Facebook have also decried the spoiling of the site.

 One member, Wendy Ford wrote: “Every time I am there, other tour groups are climbing all over the stones.
 I always tell them to get down.
 No one has any respect any more.

 “No one has any respect anymore!”

-Fans have also been seen holding seances at the cairns - ancient burial sites dating back to the Bronze Age - attempting to commune with Jamie Fraser, a fictional character from the 18th century created by author Diana Gabaldon and one of the main protagonists of the Outlander TV series.
+Fans have also been seen holding seances at the cairns - ancient burial sites dating back to the Bronze Age - attempting to commune with Jamie Fraser, a fictional character from the 18th century created by author Diana Gabaldon who is one of the main protagonists of the Outlander TV series.